All posts

 Cross-Host Portability

 sunpeak’s core hooks (useToolData, useHostContext, useDisplayMode) work on every MCP host.
 ChatGPT-specific features are available through sunpeak/chatgpt imports, separate from your portable base code.
+For a guide on targeting multiple hosts from one codebase, see building one MCP App for ChatGPT and Claude.

 Frequently Asked Questions